 Reasons Not To Purchase Baby Life Insurance

 Baby life insurance is an added expense for a family.
-The reality is that many policies can be purchased for less than $9 per month, so any expenses are extremely small.
+The reality is that many policies can be purchased for less than $9 per month, so any expenses are minimal.
 For families without a few extra dollars to spend a month, life insurance may not be an additional bill they are able to pay.
 Most families can easily afford a life insurance policy on the life of a baby or child.

 If the policy is used purely as a source of savings, a higher rate of return can usually be attained through the use of an investment account, though with the volatile market this is not guaranteed the same way cash value growth is for a life insurance policy.
 For a look at the growth of a life insurance policy’s cash value vs. the growth in an investment account, see our article on buying term and investing the difference.
 The value of a life insurance policy is that it will grow at a guaranteed rate of return, no matter what happens in the stock market.

 How to Buy Baby Life Insurance